-Introduction to the study of political institutions, processes, and issues in Hawai'i.
+Introduction to the study of political institutions, processes, and issues in Hawaii.

-- Explain basic terms, concepts, and principles of politics. - Analyze political processes, institutions, and issues in Hawai'i. - Apply basic terms, concepts, and principles to everyday life. - Assess his or her personal effectiveness in the political process.
+- Explain basic terms, concepts, and principles of politics. - Analyze political processes, institutions, and issues in Hawaiii. - Apply basic terms, concepts, and principles to everyday life. - Assess his or her personal effectiveness in the political process.